Welcome to LRNT 526 – Inquiry into Contemporary Issues in Learning Technologies

 Welcome and course overview*

-Welcome to the mid-point course in your MALAT program.
+This is the mid-point course in your MALAT program.
 This course is focused on contemporary issues in learning technologies.
-On one level, in our context issues are problems or questions that are being raised about learning technologies and their efficacy, cost, features and so forth.
-For example, the recent massive switch to online learning and videoconferencing during the Coronavirus pandemic is raising many questions about the best way to use learning technologies for various learning groups.
-There are ongoing debates about the benefits or drawbacks around use of networked devices in the classroom, data privacy for students, or AI and automation in education.
-There remain arguments about online learning or digital textbooks.
+On one level, in our context issues are problems or questions that are being raised about learning technologies and their real or perceived benefits such as efficacy, cost, features and efficiencies.
+For example, the recent massive switch to online learning, in-home exam surveillance/proctoring and videoconferencing during the COVID-19 pandemic is raising many questions about the best way to use learning technologies for various learning groups.
+There are ongoing debates about the benefits or drawbacks around use of networked devices in the classroom, data privacy for students, information systems futures and security, or AI and automation in education.
+There remain arguments about online teaching and learning or digital textbooks.
 This Educause overview gives many more examples.
 Writings on issues in educational technology vary in quality of argumentation and evidence, but nevertheless they illustrate how educational technology continues to invite questions, claims, counterclaims and controversy.

 Both of these types of issues may be explored in this course, and each of you will have the opportunity to identify and research an issue connected to a topic and context of interest to you.
 The purpose is to enable you to make thoughtful and informed decisions about the use of educational technologies in your setting, as well as consider some of the broader implications of these technologies on education and social equity more widely, including students and broader communities.